trianniandrea/Ethereum-Object-Centric-Event-Logging-Framework/README.md

 ```
 pip install -r ./Framework/requirements.txt
 ```
-Moreover, each Truffle project may require to install some javascript dependencies. <br>*For example if you want to deploy contracts using an Infura node.*<br>
+Moreover, each Truffle project may require to install some javascript dependencies. <br>*For example if you want to deploy contracts using an Infura node.
+Pay attention, in this case you need also to create a .env file.*<br>
 As consequence of that, please go in each truffle project folder and install them, as shown.
 ```
 cd ./Truffle/showcase1